Simulation of radio signals from cosmic-ray cascades in air and ice as observed by in-ice Askaryan radio detectors: CPU time and job run time

 To reduce the CPU time of the in-ice simulation, only the particles within a radius of $1$~m of the shower axis are propagated through the ice~\cite{DeKockere2022}.
 Furthermore we split up the particle footprint into separate parts, running the in-ice simulation for each part on a different CPU.
 Note that following this approach, a single CPU can simulate the full antenna grid of 121 antennas.
 The splitting process is based on the energy of the particles, where the amount of particles per part can vary from $540,000$ (energies below $10^7$~eV) down to only 1 (starting at energies of $10^{13}$~eV).
 Figure~\ref{fig:runtime_histo} shows the distribution of the CPU time of the $591$ cores used for the in-ice simulation.
-Most of the CPU's manage to stay within $10$~h of CPU time.
+Most of the CPUs manage to stay within $10$~h of CPU time.
 Some cores however take significantly longer, driving up the job run time to approximately $24$~h.
 The distribution shows there is still room for optimization in the splitting process.
 Combining the particle groups corresponding to the simulations with low CPU time would decrease the amount of cores needed, while splitting up the particle groups corresponding to the simulations with high CPU time would decrease the job run time.
-The longest CPU time for a simulation of the propagation of a single particle was $12.2$~h, which is in principle a hard under limit of the job run time, unless the antenna grid is distributed over different cores as well.
+The longest CPU time for a simulation of the propagation of a single particle was $12.2$~h, which means for this specific case the job run time will always be at least $12.2$~h, unless the antenna grid is distributed over different cores as well.
 The total CPU time was $2985$~h.